mdhossain-2437/mdhossain-2437/README.md

 > I'm **MD DELOWAR HOSSAIN** a passionate self-taught developer from **Bangladesh**, dedicated to building modern web applications with futuristic ideas and beautiful UI/UX.
 - 👀 I’m interested in Programming.
 - 🌱 I’m currently learning Web Development.
-- ⚡ Fun fact: I am not a CSE student, I do not come from a CSE background.
+- ⚡ Fun fact: I am not a CSE student, I do not come from CSE background.
 - 🔭 Currently building AI-Powered Web Platforms
 - 💡 Obsessed with new tech, animations, and smart UI
 - 🎓 Constantly learning and experimenting